 Further, most adjacent undeveloped land is already constrained and protected from development; these areas include the Padre Dam Municipal Water District Ray Stoyer Water Recycling Facility, Santee Lakes Recreation Preserve, Goodan Ranch/Sycamore Canyon County Preserve, and Marine Corps Air Station Miramar.
 All of the proposed project's off-site utility and street connections would be south and west in developed areas of the City.
 Development of new infrastructure on the project site would not result in expansion to these areas.
-The proposed project would not eliminate any regulatory obstacles to growth.
-Therefore, the proposed project would not result in growth inducement due to the elimination of physical or regulatory obstacles to growth.
+The proposed project would not result in growth inducement due to the elimination of physical or regulatory obstacles to growth.